-Natalie is very excited to participate in this project as the PhD Trainee.
-She is currently enrolled as a PhD student at the University of Toronto where her research will focus on disability and romantic relationships.
-She is particularly excited for this project to learn more about what youth and young adults with developmental/intellectual disabilities have to say about their lives.
-She is also excited to complete interviews and spend time learning about people in their home and community environments.
+Natalie is very happy to be the PhD Trainee of this project.
+She is currently enrolled as a PhD student at the University of Toronto where her research focuses on disability and romantic relationships.
+She was particularly excited for this project to learn more about what youth and young adults with developmental/intellectual disabilities had to say about their lives.

 Dr. Kevin Stoddart (Redpath Centre)

 Ms. Lisa Schumph (Lawson Ministries)